FAQs

 Will students be accompanied during site visits?

 Yes.
-All student groups will be supervised by teachers from Kepnock State High School.
+All student groups will be supervised by a school Chappie, and 2 x Peirsons Trust counsellor's.

 Are employers required to carry Blue Cards for student visits?